 People in the armed forces, police departments, certified legal practitioners, butchers, and fishermen can use sharp knives, but with proper ID proof or license for their respective duties.
 Moreover, the manufacturer and seller of various knife-dealing businesses also need to make authentic licenses before selling or exporting knives.

 Regulations and Compensations of Keeping Illegal Knives

 According to the O.C.G.A.
-16-11-126 of Georgia Knife Law, if anyone carries the illegal weapons and deadly knives then he or she will guilty for the felony of a misdemeanor.
+16-11-126 of Georgia Knife Law, if anyone carries illegal weapons and deadly knives then he or she will guilty of the felony of a misdemeanor.
 For violating the section and carrying illegal law with concealment, the guilty person will be convicted to imprisonment for 2-5 years.

 Places that are Prohibited to Carry Knife

-You must know that some places are strictly restricted to carry dangerous knives and other weapons, as per Georgia Knife Law.
+You must know that some places are strictly restricted to carrying dangerous knives and other weapons, as per Georgia Knife Law.
 However, the state government has made the prohibitions to maintain the seriousness and security of these places: